MultiSafepay/docs/content/integrations/plugins/drupal8/faq/generic-gateways.md

 layout: "faqdetail"
 ---

-The MultiSafepay plugin for Drupal 8 & 9 offers generic gateways.
+The MultiSafepay plugin for Drupal 8 & 9 offers [generic gateways](/faq/general/generic-gateways/).

-The generic gateway can be found in your Drupal backend.
-Navigate to Commerce → Configuration → Payments → Payments Gateways → Add payment gateway -> Generic Gateway
+You can find the generic gateway in your Drupal backend.
+Navigate to Commerce → Configuration → Payments → Payments Gateways → Add payment gateway → Generic Gateway

 All of our payment methods are supported.
 It is possible to set the gateway code and the gateway label.